raunit-x/Assembler/README.md

 # Assembler
 <h2>A two pass assembler made in C++.</h2>
-<p>The source code is read from an input file and the final binary translation along with the tables is written on an output file if it is error free.</p>
+<p>The source code(assembly language) is read from an input file and the final binary translation along with the tables is written on an output file if it is error free.</p>

 <h3> FIRST PASS </h3>